Kesha Loses Appeal To Break Deals With Dr. Luke

 In April 2016, all of Kesha's abuse claims in New York were dismissed by Manhattan State Supreme Court Justice Shirley Werner Kornreich, who also ruled in Tuesday's decision.

-In August 2016, Vanity Fair reported that Judge Kornreich is married to Ed Kornreich, a lawyer and partner in the firm Proskauer Rose, which has represented SME.
+In August 2016, Vanity Fair reported that Kornreich is married to Ed Kornreich, a lawyer and partner in the firm Proskauer Rose, which has represented SME.
 (Proskauer Rose was also brought in by member station New York Public Radio to conduct an investigation regarding allegations of sexual harassment and inappropriate behavior; the firm released its findings last month.)
-In response, Judge Kornreich said that her husband's specialty within the large firm is healthcare and that their relationship is irrelevant to Kesha's case.
+In response, Kornreich said that her husband's specialty within the large firm is health care and that their relationship is irrelevant to Kesha's case.

 In that 2016 decision, Kornreich threw out Kesha's claims of hate crimes and human rights abuses, ruling that Dr. Luke's alleged abuses occurred "outside New York and beyond the legal time limit," adding that "every rape is not a gender-motivated hate crime."

 In August 2016, Kesha dropped all her charges against the producer in California.
 In January 2017, she filed a request to amend her New York lawsuit to include claims that Dr. Luke's companies Prescription and KMI failed to report or pay her royalties, writing: "You can get a divorce from an abusive spouse.
 You can dissolve a partnership if the relationship becomes irreconcilable.
 The same opportunity — to be liberated from the physical, emotional, and financial bondage of a destructive relationship — should be available to a recording artist."
-Judge Kornreich denied that request in March 2017.
+Kornreich denied that request in March 2017.